 A Closer Look at WD-40’s Role Beyond Rust Removal

-WD-40 is famous as a water-displacing spray used primarily to loosen rusted bolts and protect metal from moisture damage.
-However, it also provides light lubrication suitable for various household tasks.
+WD-40 is famous as a water-displacing spray used to loosen stuck parts and protect metal from moisture damage.
+However, it also provides light lubrication suitable for many household tasks.

 Cautions When Using WD-40 Around the House

-- Avoid spraying near electrical components unless specified safe by manufacturer instructions.
+- Avoid spraying near electrical components unless the product label specifically says it is safe for that use.

 Candle Wax: An Unexpected Yet Effective Lubricant

 Candle wax might surprise many as an effective household lubricant option.
-Rubbing solid wax along sticky drawer tracks or zippers creates a smooth surface that reduces friction dramatically.
+Rubbing solid wax along sticky drawer tracks, wooden runners, or zippers creates a smooth surface that reduces friction dramatically.

-Wax works well because it creates a hard yet slippery coating that resists moisture absorption unlike oils which remain tacky.
-It also doesn’t attract dust easily making it ideal for wooden drawers prone to sticking due to humidity changes.
+Wax works well because it creates a hard yet slippery coating that resists moisture absorption better than oils, which remain tacky.
+It also doesn’t attract dust as easily, making it ideal for wooden drawers prone to sticking due to humidity changes.

 Applying candle wax is straightforward—simply rub the candle directly onto the surface needing lubrication until coated evenly.
 Then move the drawer or zipper back and forth several times until smooth operation resumes.